Interstate Liquor Licences

 The minimum floor price means the minimum price at which one standard drink can be sold, or offered for sale, in the Northern Territory.

-The minimum floor price will be set at $1.30 per standard drink contained in the alcohol product.
+From 1 October 2018 the minimum floor price will be set at $1.30 per standard drink contained in the alcohol product.

 The Minister will be required to review the minimum floor price every three years.